 The facelift has always been regarded as a major surgical procedure but recent advances in technique both surgical and anaesthetic have made it a much safer and comfortable experience.
 It is important to remember however, that although a facelift can wind the clock back by reversing the effects of gravity, it will not erase loss of volume and permanent creases, particularly around the lips.
-Further procedures like laser resurfacing or chemical peels can improve those lines and can be carried out in conjunction with a facelift.
-Dermal fillers may also be used in conjuction with a facelift to help fill hollow areas of the face.
+Further procedures like laser resurfacing or chemical peels can improve those lines and can be carried out in conjunction with a face lift.
+Dermal fillers may also be used in conjunction with a facelift to help fill hollow areas of the face.

-Over the years the classical (skin only) Face Lift operation has undergone a number of modifications aimed at improving the overall results.
+Over the years the classical (skin only) face lift operation has undergone a number of modifications aimed at improving the overall results.
 Some of these modifications include the deep (S.M.A.S.) lift.
 Each of these modifications can be tailor-made to suit individual needs.
 It is possible to undergo correction of eye bags (blepharoplasty) as well as other procedures at the same time as the facelift.
 Free fat transfer from other parts of the body is sometimes used to restore the lost volumes of the central part of the face.

 Is a Facelift without a large scar an option?